Living with Prostate Cancer

 Early Warning Signs of Prostate Cancer

-• A few symptoms point to prostate problems, both benign and cancerous.
-To be safe, inform your doctor if you have any of the following issues.
+A few symptoms may indicate prostate issues, whether benign or malignant.
+To be safe, inform your doctor if you experience any of the following:

-• Blood in your urine This symptom could indicate a urinary tract infection, but it’s worth checking out.
+– **Blood in your urine**: This could point to a urinary tract infection, but it is essential to have it checked out.

-• Erectile dysfunction: Although this problem plagues some men naturally as they age, prostate cancer also can interfere with your ability to get an erection.
+– **Erectile dysfunction**: While some men naturally experience this issue as they age, prostate cancer can also interfere with their ability to achieve an erection.

 Genetics/Genomics Screening

 Up to age 76, prostate-specific antigen (PSA) screening was associated with a lower all-cause mortality rate, except for men with cognitive dysfunction.
-Categories of genetic-based biomarkers include common germline single-nucleotide polymorphisms, rare germline genetic mutations (e.g., BRCA1/2, HOXB13), and somatic (tumor) gene expression panels (e.g., Oncotype Dx®, Decipher®).
-For PC risk assessment, a polygenic risk score incorporating 269 PC risk single-nucleotide polymorphisms is more accurate for assessing risk for PC than the family history recommended by National Comprehensive Cancer Network® guidelines.
+Categories of genetically based biomarkers include common germline single-nucleotide polymorphisms, rare germline genetic mutations (e.g., BRCA1/2, HOXB13), and somatic (tumor) gene expression panels (e.g., Oncotype Dx®, Decipher®).
+In PC risk assessment, a polygenic risk score incorporating 269 PC risk single-nucleotide polymorphisms is more accurate than family history for assessing PC risk, as recommended by the National Comprehensive Cancer Network® guidelines.
 Most single-nucleotide polymorphisms work across races, and 50% of aggressive tumors occur in men in the top 20th percentile of the polygenic risk score.
-A study reported that polygenic risk score is associated with conversion from active surveillance (AS) to treatment.
-Rare highly penetrant germline variants (e.g., BRCA2, ATM) also are associated with risk.
+A study reported that a polygenic risk score is associated with conversion from active surveillance (AS) to treatment.
+Rare, highly penetrant germline variants (e.g., BRCA2, ATM) are also associated with risk.
 Together, the familiar and rare variants lead to more precise estimates of the lifetime risk of PC.
-Plasma cell-free DNA may become essential for managing patients with advanced PC, as it is prognostic for overall survival, selecting therapy, and response to treatment.
+Plasma cell-free DNA may become essential for managing patients with advanced PC, as it is prognostic for overall survival, helps select therapy, and predicts treatment response.
 It may be more helpful than repeated biopsies.

 Health Disparities